+Ducosate sodium use while breastfeeding has not been studied.
 While some of the docusate sodium is absorbed by the mother, the amount that passes into milk is likely low.
-There have been no reports of problems in babies that are breastfeeding while the mother is taking docusate sodium.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+There have been no reports of problems in children that are breastfeeding while the mother is taking docusate sodium.
+Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 What if the father of the baby takes docusate sodium?

 There are no studies looking at possible problems with conceiving or risks to a pregnancy when the father takes docusate sodium.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.
+For more information, please see the MotherToBaby fact sheet at http://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.

 - Aselton P, et al. 1984.
 First-trimester drug use and congenital disorders.
 Obstet Gynecol 65(4):451- 455.